Shopping Cart

 Night splints

-Using night splints for plantar fasciitis is an effective way to relieve the pain associated with this condition.
+Using a plantar fascia night splint for plantar fasciitis is an effective way to relieve the pain associated with this condition.
 The splints hold the foot in a position called dorsiflexion, which prevents the fascia from tensing up while the foot is in bed.
 The splints also reduce inflammation, which is the source of the pain.

 Choosing a night splint that fits properly is the key to using a splint successfully.
 An over-sized splint will not provide proper support to the foot and will not be comfortable to wear.